 Minimize the most common costs

 - Withdraw larger amounts of cash to avoid paying more foreign ATM fees.
+Also be sure to use reputable ATMs, preferably those associated with financial institutions.

 - When choosing between paying in U.S. dollars or the local currency on a debit or credit card transaction, choose the local currency.
 The rate merchants use to convert currency overseas is usually less favorable than the bank’s rate.